MicrosoftDocs/Console-Docs/docs/index.md

 # Welcome to the Windows Console documentation!

-In the sections on the left of this page, you'll find information about the concepts, API's and related functions, structures, etc. through which you can programmatically control and interact with the Windows Console.
+In the sections on the left of this page, you'll find information about the concepts, APIs and related functions, structures, etc. through which you can programmatically control and interact with the Windows Console.